oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-secure-your-server-by-changing-the-defaults/rule.md

     - Use a service account with a strong password
     - Do not run SQL Server service as an administrator
     - Run in integrated security mode
-    - Run on NTFS file system - Encrypt the data files​
+    - Run on NTFS file system - Encrypt the data files